Representing the deformation $\infty$-groupoid: Main Theorem

 \begin{proof} This is because $(1\otimes p_\bullet)_\infty(1\otimes i_\bullet)_\infty$ is the identity, see e.g. \cite[Theorem 5]{dotsenko16}, and the functoriality of the Maurer--Cartan functor $\MC$. \end{proof}

 Therefore, it is enough to prove that the map

 is a weak equivalence.
 The idea is to use the same methods as in \cite{dolgushev15}.
 The situation is however slightly different, as the map $\rect$ is not of the form $\Phi\otimes1_{\Omega_\bullet}$, and thus Theorem 2.2 of loc. cit. cannot be directly applied.
-The first, easy step is to understand what happens at the level of $\pi_0$.
+The first, easy step is to understand what happens at the level of the zeroth homotopy group.

 \begin{lemma} The map

 is a bijection. \end{lemma}

 \begin{proof} We have $\Omega_0=C_0=\k$, and the maps $i_0$ and $p_0$ both are the identity of $\k$.
 Therefore, the map $R_0$ is the identity of $\MC_0(\g)$, and thus obviously induces a bijection on $\pi_0$. \end{proof}